sudocrystal/scc-compsci/141/day-by-day/day04.md

 + Partner Review Exercise:
   - numberTri and/or hourglass
 + Explain Homework #2: Repeating Ascii Art
-  - Rocket Ship Part
   - Reduce Redundancy in a single line by using nested loops
   - Reduce Redundancy in structure with methods
   - Class constant for size
 + Lecture
   - Parameters
     - information for processing: parameter vs argument